ScilifelabDataCentre/data.scilifelab.se/content/highlights/FunCoup6.md

 It includes the following key innovations: Extension of network coverage through bin‑free Bayesian training across 23 primary species, plus network generation for an additional 618 species.
 Expanded regulatory link coverage: FunCoup 6 now includes over half a million directed gene regulatory links in the human network alone.
 13 species in FunCoup now contain regulatory links.
 Inclusion of pathway enrichment tools ([ANUBIX](https://pubmed.ncbi.nlm.nih.gov/32788619/), [EASE](https://pubmed.ncbi.nlm.nih.gov/14519205/)) and a new module for disease or drug target module detection using the [TOPAS](https://pubmed.ncbi.nlm.nih.gov/36458021/) algorithm.
 A redesigned website and updated API to facilitate user access and integrative analyses.
 A new mode of ‘comparative interactomics’ for exploring network conservation in multiple species by ortholog‑alignment.
 FunCoup 6 is also available as a [Cytoscape](https://cytoscape.org/) [app](https://doi.org/10.1093/bioinformatics/btae739)

 This resource strongly aligns with the goals of the functional genomics research by enabling integrative views of functional coupling and regulatory interactions across species.
-The regulatory links and module detection facilitate deeper hypotheses about pathogen‑host interactions, drug targets, and conserved pathways across species, relevant to pandemic preparedness and transational biology.
+The regulatory links and module detection facilitate deeper hypotheses about pathogen‑host interactions, drug targets, and conserved pathways across species, relevant to pandemic preparedness and translational biology.

 #### Article